 - Add the vinegar, water, sugar, and salt to a small saucepan.
 Heat slowly until the sugar is dissolved.
 Add the sliced onions to a glass jar.
 Pour the vinegar mixture over the onions.
 Let cool at room temperature.
 Cover and store in the refrigerator.½ cup red wine vinegar, ½ cup water, 2 tablespoons granulated sugar, 1 teaspoon Kosher salt, ½ med-large red onion

 - Arrange the lettuce, pickled onions, peas, eggs, water chestnuts, cheese, and bacon in rows on a large platter.
 Season the lettuce with salt and pepper.
 Season the eggs with pepper.
 Drizzle some dressing over the lettuce.
 Garnish with chives if desired.
-Serve the extra dressing on the side.½ large head iceberg lettuce, ⅔ cup pickled red onions, 1 cup frozen peas, 5 hard-boiled eggs, 16 ounces water chestnuts, 6 ounces cheddar cheese, 6-7 slices thick-cut bacon, 1 cup blue cheese dressing
+Serve the extra dressing on the side.½ large head iceberg lettuce, ⅔ cup pickled red onions, 1 cup frozen peas, 5 hard-boiled eggs, 16 ounces water chestnuts, 6 ounces cheddar cheese, 6-7 slices thick-cut bacon

 Notes

-- To hard boil eggs: Bring a pan of water to a boil.
-Gently lower the eggs into the boiling water, cover, reduce heat to a simmer, and cook for 13 minutes.
+- To hard-boil eggs: Bring a pan of water to a boil.
+Gently lower the eggs into the boiling water, cover, reduce the heat to a simmer, and cook for 13 minutes.
 Transfer the eggs to a bowl of ice water to cool for 5 minutes and peel.

 - To make ahead: Prepare the pickled onions, hard-boiled eggs, bacon, and dressing up to 2-3 days in advance.
 Store the items separately in the fridge.
-Assemble the salad one day in advance, and wait to add salad dressing until ready to serve.
+Assemble the salad one day in advance, and wait to add salad dressing until just before serving.

-- Use freshly grated cheese for the best texture and flavor.
+- Use freshly shredded cheese for the best texture and flavor.

 - This salad serves 4 people as a main dish.
 If served as part of a larger spread, it should serve 6-8 people.